Sand and Gravel General Permit

 Permit Purpose and Background

-Permit, Forms & Application - The permit, forms, application for new facilities (including portables), public notice requirements, a list of activities that require a permit.
-Notice of termination and transferring ownership forms.
+Permit, Forms & Application - The permit, forms, application for new facilities (including portables), public notice requirements, and a list of activities that require a permit.

 Erosion and Sediment Control Plan (ESCP) - The permit requires the permittee to develop, maintain, and comply with their ESCP.